6531503042/architecture-description-record/README.md

 ## Context
 Q: What is the issue that we're seeing that is motivating this decision or change?
-**The decision to migrate from a monolithic architecture to microservices with Spring Boot gRPC is driven by the need for scalability, flexibility, and performance in our Fintech project.
+A: **The decision to migrate from a monolithic architecture to microservices with Spring Boot gRPC is driven by the need for scalability, flexibility, and performance in our Fintech project.
 As our project grows, managing a monolithic system becomes increasingly complex and difficult to maintain.
 We need a solution that allows us to break down our system into smaller, independently deployable services while ensuring efficient communication and high performance.**

 ## Decision
 Q: What is the solution that we're proposing and/or doing?
-**Our solution involves migrating from the monolithic architecture to microservices architecture using Spring Boot and gRPC.
+A: **Our solution involves migrating from the monolithic architecture to microservices architecture using Spring Boot and gRPC.
 This approach allows us to design our system as a collection of small, loosely coupled services that communicate via a high-performance RPC framework.
 By leveraging gRPC, we can achieve faster communication between services while maintaining compatibility with a variety of programming languages and platforms.**

 ## Rationale
 Q: Why do we choose this solution?